 It is important to seek the advice of an experienced franchise lawyer who can review the documents with you and let you know what risks you should be most aware of.
 Signing up as a franchisee will involve substantial monetary investment and often requires a commitment of 10 years or more.
 To be certain that you are protected in such an critical transaction, there is no substitution for a good franchise attorney.
 Before you sign anything other than a FDD Receipt, contact us.

 Franchising is a complex area of law that involves many different aspects of intellectual property law.
-At Gross Law Group, we have experience in cases involving trademark law, intellectual property law, and franchise law.
+At Gross Law Group, P.A., we have experience in cases involving trademark law, intellectual property law, and franchise law.
 Whether you need assistance with trademark and copyright law and claims, intellectual property licensing, help navigating the purchase of a franchise, or any related topics, we are here to serve your specific needs and aid you in your case.

 The world of trademarks is highly competitive and requires deep knowledge of the legal obligations and requirements of trademarking and copyrighting.
 If you’re interested in getting a trademark or copyright for a product you’ve created, we can assist you in drafting the appropriate legal documentation to ensure that your product is protected from copyright infringement.
 If you need help filing a legal claim or suit against an individual or company that has infringed on copyright of your product, we provide litigation to help you through the process.
 From copyright registration to trademark infringement litigation, we can assist you with all of your legal copyright and trademark needs.